Djoehana Wiradikarta: Biography

 Djoehana was born in what was the Dutch East Indies.
 His father, Raden Rangga Wiradikarta, was wedana ("subdistrict head") of Majalaya south of Bandung, and belonged to the Sundanese nobility, as did his mother.
 Djoehana attended STOVIA (School tot Opleiding van Inlandsche Artsen, "school for the training of native physicians") and graduated in 1918.
 He was then appointed as a district physician in Bawean Island.
 After that he held various positions in the colonial government health system, in various cities in Sumatra and Java.

 In 1930, he was sent to Amsterdam University in the Netherlands, where he got his "European" Doctor of Medicine degree the following year.
 Back in the Netherlands Indies, he was the director of the public hospital of Ambarawa in Central Java when Japanese troops landed in 1942.
-During the Japanese occupation of Indonesia, Djoehana was deputy director of the laboratory of the Eijkman Institute in Jakarta.
+During the Japanese occupation of the Dutch East Indies, Djoehana was deputy director of the laboratory of the Eijkman Institute in Jakarta.

 On 17 September 1945, exactly one month after the proclamation of Indonesian Independence, Djoehana was appointed to a committee with five members formed by President Sukarno to establish the Indonesian Red Cross.

 In 1947, Djoehana was appointed gewoon hoogleraar ("university professor") at what was to become the faculty of medicine of the University of Indonesia in 1950.
-From 1951 to 1954, he was head of the Landskoepokinrichting, which was renamed (1950-60) Pasteur Institute of Indonesia, and then (1960) became the state-owned pharmaceutical company PT Bio Farma.
+From 1951 to 1954, he was head of the Landskoepokinrichting, which was renamed (1950–60) Pasteur Institute of Indonesia, and then (1960) became the state-owned pharmaceutical company PT Bio Farma.
 He was the first native Indonesian to head this organization, having been in existence since colonial times.

 In 1953, he was appointed "professor extraordinary" in microbiology and serology at the Faculty of Sciences, the University of Indonesia in Bandung, established in 1950.